Patriot (Marvel Comics): Eli Bradley

 Since I had personally had a recent (and regrettable) experience with steroids, steroid use was something I wanted to write about.
 For better or worse, Eli's race was never a factor in those storytelling decisions, and I hope that by the end of this arc, Eli's story will be an inspiring one to all our readers.

-Patriot became a founding member of the Young Avengers.
-The public believed his costume resembled that of Captain America's 1940s sidekick, Bucky Barnes, but he revealed that his costume is a redesign of his grandfather's.
+Patriot becomes a founding member of the Young Avengers.
 He has an adversarial relationship with teammate Hawkeye, who nonetheless gave him Captain America's original star-spangled triangular shield.

-When the truth about Eli's lack of superpowers was revealed, Eli quit the team.
-He returned after the Hulkling was kidnapped by the Super-Skrull, and the other Young Avengers convinced him that he was the only one of them capable of leading the team, even without his powers.
-Patriot was later gravely wounded by a Kree warrior when he jumped in front of a blast meant for Captain America, and received a blood transfusion from his grandfather, Isaiah, which granted him the abilities afforded by the Super-Soldier Serum.
+When the truth about Eli's powers is revealed, Eli quits the Young Avengers.
+He returns after Hulkling is kidnapped by the Super-Skrull; the other Young Avengers convince him that he is the only one capable of leading the team, even without powers.
+Patriot is later gravely wounded by a Kree warrior after taking a blast meant for Captain America.
+He receives a blood transfusion from his grandfather, Isaiah, which granted him the abilities afforded by the Super-Soldier Serum.

 Eli joins Captain America's Secret Avengers during the 2006 - 2007 "Civil War" storyline.
 Patriot leads his team to assist the Runaways after they were attacked by the government.
 The Young Avengers and the Runaways worked together when two of their members were captured, and the Runaways decided to stay out of the mix in the war.
 Patriot managed to keep most of his team together, but Stature decided to join Iron Man's side.